 Demonstrating Chris’ passion for justice and commitment to his clients no matter the prejudice in society, Chris took the case after 10 other law firms, the NAACP, and ACLU all had rejected it.
 For his outstanding success in the case, California Lawyer magazine awarded Chris its prestigious California Lawyer of the Year Award.

-- $20 million verdict for a former Wyndham timeshare sales representative who was wrongfully terminated for reporting time share fraud on the elderly;
+Last year, Chris and co-counsel obtained a $20 million verdict for a former Wyndham timeshare sales representative who was wrongfully terminated for reporting time share fraud on the elderly.
+This constituted the largest verdict in an individual employment case in California in 2016.

 - $6.5 million award for a motorcycle rider severely injured due to a dangerous roadway condition;